 Here are seven tips on how to live frugally with a large family!
-If you have lot of kids, these tips and tricks will help your family save money on groceries and more.
+Learn how to be frugal with lots of kids using these tips and tricks to help your family save money on groceries and more.

 We have two kids, but a while we began to sort-of foster a family of five kids who were abandoned by their drug-addict mother.
-We basically went from 2 kids to 7 – overnight!
+Basically we went from 2 kids to 7 – overnight!
 We had to get creative to find money saving tips for large families.

 As you can imagine, our grocery bills (and other expenses) skyrocketed!
 Some of these kids are pre-teens, so they are eating a lot of food!
 Here are seven ways that we’ve found to save money with seven kids.

 Meal Planning to be frugal with lots of kids

 It has been literally impossible to find something that all eight seven kids (and hubby!) like to eat.
 To save my sanity, we came up with a list of meals that at least the majority of them enjoy.

 I make out a list of what I need for each meal; I try to purchase the non-perishable items just once a month.
 Then I try to keep an eye on sales for any of those items and stock up every few months.
 You can learn more about monthly meal planning here.

 Moving away from groceries a bit, one of the biggest ways I save is by purchasing things like clothes, furniture, etc. second-hand.
 I hesitate a bit with thrift stores (a lot of that can be junk), and Craigslist scares me!
 However, many neighborhoods and towns have frugal Facebook groups that work a bit like Craigslist.

 One benefit to these groups is that these people are usually closer to you, and it’s a little bit more difficult for people to run scams since they’re using their Facebook account.